uds-lsv/surprisal-toolkit/README.md

 (Use Control+C to stop running the application.)

----

-## Development server - *testing Angular only*
+## Angular development server - *how to test Angular frontend only*

-*Note: this will not connect to functionality in Python backend files.*
+*Note: this will not connect to functionality in Python back-end files.*

 1. Navigate to parent folder.